 Who Provides Vision Therapy

 Optometrists may prescribe some types of eye exercises to treat CI and other eye conditions.
-But be wary of practitioners who claim that vision therapy can treat some learning and attention issues.
+But be wary of practitioners who claim that vision therapy can treat some learning and thinking differences.
 Treating vision problems can make reading more comfortable, but it won’t make it any easier to decode or “sound out” the letters.